 H-2A and H-2B Visa Employees

 Workers who are in Pennsylvania on H-2A and H-2B visas have access to workers’ compensation if injured on the job just like any citizen.
 However, one thing to be wary of is that some employers will list visa employees as contractors rather than full employees.
-Contractors do not always have the same access to workers’ compensation as employees do, even part time or seasonal employees.
+Contractors do not always have the same access to workers’ compensation as employees do, even part-time or seasonal employees.
 If you have been misclassified as a contractor rather than an employee, you may need to contact an employment attorney to help sort this out.

 What if Your Work Visa Expires?

 If you are correctly classified as an employee of any type, there are still some things to watch out for.
 The biggest is if your work visa expires during your case.
-Unfortunately, not every case is quick, especially if your employer or their insurance are purposefully stalling for time.
+Unfortunately, not every case is quick, especially if your employer or their insurance is purposefully stalling for time.
 If your visa expires you will probably be considered an undocumented immigrant, which can have negative effects on your Workers’ Compensation rights.

 However, it is important to know that just because you have become undocumented does not mean you were undocumented during the time of your injury.
-This is an important distinction which may make a difference for your wage loss benefits.
+This is an important distinction that may make a difference for your wage loss benefits.
 And if you are worried about becoming undocumented during the course of your case, remember that there is paperwork to prove your immigration status at the time of your injury.

-Undocumented employees may have a more difficult time receiving compensation for their work related injuries.
+Undocumented employees may have a more difficult time receiving compensation for their work-related injuries.
 For example, your employer may notify their insurance company of your immigration status, and the insurance company may attempt to withhold your compensation because of this.
 However, undocumented employees still have a right to workers’ compensation in the state of Pennsylvania when they are injured on the job.

 Wage Loss Compensation

-The main difference for undocumented employees is when it comes to wage loss compensation in relation to inability to work.
+The main difference for undocumented employees is when it comes to wage loss compensation in relation to their inability to work.
 In a typical case, an injured employee would be unable to work due to their injury, which would make them applicable for wage loss benefits.
 In such a case the insurance company would have to prove that the victim has either fully healed, or healed to the point at which they can perform alternative work.

 But in a case involving an undocumented worker, the insurance company has another way to deny future wage loss benefits.
-When an employee claims they cannot work due to their injury, the insurance company may counter by claiming that it is not the injury which is an impediment to work, but rather the employee’s immigration status.
+When an employee claims they cannot work due to their injury, the insurance company may counter by claiming that it is not the injury that is an impediment to work, but rather the employee’s immigration status.

-For example, normally if an employee is cleared by their treating physician for light duty work, they would be able to collect partial disability benefits if their current wage is lower than their pre-injury wage.
+For example, normally if an employee is cleared by their treating physician for light-duty work, they would be able to collect partial disability benefits if their current wage is lower than their pre-injury wage.
 However, if the employee is undocumented, then the insurance company can claim that the reason the employee is not earning as much as they were pre-injury is due to their immigration status, not their injury.
 Additionally, if the injury causes permanent disability, the insurance company may likewise claim that it is the workers’ immigration status preventing them from acquiring jobs in the future, not their injuries.

 While compensation for work injuries may be a bit more difficult to receive if you are in Pennsylvania on a work visa or as an undocumented immigrant, it is still legally possible.